tin6150/inet-dev-class/mapbox/mapboxTileService.rst

 this is like uploading source data to mapbox, a prep step (later need conversion into mapbox tileset using PUBLISH)
 ref: https://docs.mapbox.com/api/maps/mapbox-tiling-service/#create-a-tileset
-need a recipe, so create and validate that first
+need a recipe, so create and validate that first see eg_data_mts/o3gt70sjvNOxMxDaySp.json, which worked.  had used min,max zoom of 0,10, but realistically 0-3 has no data due to tile size constrain

+edit + run batchRecipe.py to generate recipe for each tileset
+aid: generateTilesetList.sh > tilesetList.txt # TBD

 tileset=o3gt70sjvNOxMxDaySp
 #-- curl -X POST "https://api.mapbox.com/tilesets/v1/${tileset}?access_token=$TOKEN" \